 The preparation of financial statements in conformity with IFRSs as adopted by the EU requires the use of certain accounting estimates.
-It also requires directors to exercise their judgement in the process of applying the company's accounting policies (see Note 2 - Critical accounting estimates and judgements in applying accounting policies).
+It also requires Directors to exercise their judgement in the process of applying the Company's accounting policies (see Note 2 - Critical accounting estimates and judgements in applying accounting policies).

-The balance sheet is organised in increasing order of liquidity, with additional disclosures on the current or non-current nature of the company's assets and liabilities provided within the notes to the financial statements.
+The balance sheet is organised in increasing order of liquidity, with additional disclosures on the current or non-current nature of the Company's assets and liabilities provided within the notes to the financial statements.

-Standards, interpretations and amendments to published standards effective in 2019
+Standards, interpretations and amendments to published standards effective in 2020

-In 2019, the company adopted new standards, amendments and interpretations to existing standards that are mandatory for the company's accounting period beginning on 1 January 2019.
+In 2020, the Company adopted new standards, amendments and interpretations to existing standards that are mandatory for the Company's accounting period beginning on 1 January 2020.
+These standards, amendments and interpretations which are effective for the financial year beginning on 1 January 2020 are not material to the Company.